 The Davis Institute for Artificial Intelligence at Colby is the first cross-disciplinary institute for artificial intelligence (AI) at a liberal arts college.
 The Institute will facilitate significant faculty and student research using rich datasets with real-world consequences and prepare students for a future where AI is transforming industries, careers, and modes of discovery, creativity, and scholarship.

-Slated to open in 2020, a new atheltics and recreation center will be among the best facilities in the nation and serve as a resource for athletes at Colby, in Waterville, and throughout New England.
+Opened in 2020, the Harold Alfond Athletics and Recreation Center is among the best facilities in the nation and serves as a resource for athletes at Colby, in Waterville, and throughout New England.
 Colby boasts 32 NCAA varsity athletic teams, countless opportunities to explore the Maine outdoors, and numerous civic engagement offerings.
-With the opening of the Bill & Joan Alfond Main Street Commons residence hall in downtown Waterville in 2018, Colby continues to deepen its commitment to community partnership.
+The Bill & Joan Alfond Main Street Commons residence hall in downtown Waterville continues to deepen Colby’s commitment to community partnership.